civicrm/civicrm-dev-docs/docs/tools/buildkit.md

     1. Identify the location of your `amp` installation.
 It is probably a `.amp` folder within your home directory.
 Make sure to *use the full path* to this directory in the settings below.
 We will use `<amp-installation>` henceforth to refer to the full path of this directory.

     1. Go to your webserver's system-wide configuration files.
 For Apache, this is usually `/etc/apache2`, but on some systems it might be `/etc/httpd/` or similar.
 (Check this [blog](http://commanigy.com/blog/2011/6/8/finding-apache-configuration-file-httpd-conf-location) for more info on finding your Apache configuration.)
-For nginx, the directory is usually `/etc/nginx`.

         1. Inside this directory, create a new directory called `conf.d`, if not already present.